Sapelo Island ferry resumes operations after deadly boat dock gangway collapse

 The coroner identified them as Jacqueline Crews Carter, 75; Cynthia Gibbs, 74; William Johnson Jr., 73; Carlotta McIntosh, 93; Isaiah Thomas, 79; Queen Welch, 76; and Charles L. Houston, 77.

-Welch had invited a group of relatives to visit the island for the Gullah-Geechee celebration, including his cousin’s husband, Johnson Jr., family members told CNN.
+Welch had invited a group of relatives to visit the island for the Gullah-Geechee celebration, including her cousin’s husband, Johnson Jr., family members told CNN.

 “She was the one that tried to keep everybody in the loop, keep in touch with everybody,” said Johnson’s son, William Johnson Sr. “Just a very gentle, caring person, and do what she could for you.”